jtlapenna/multi-agent-content-system/n8n/WORKFLOW_CONFIGURATION_GUIDE.md

 # 🔧 n8n Workflow Configuration Guide

 ## 🎯 Overview
-You have 4 workflows imported.
+You have 4 workflows imported with **proper Slack nodes** (not HTTP Request nodes).
 Now you need to configure each one to use your Slack credentials and set up the webhooks properly.

 ---